-The City submitted a Storm Water Management Plan (SWMP) to ADEM on February 6, 2013.
+The City submitted a Stormwater Management Plan (SWMP) to ADEM on February 6, 2013.
 We received comments from ADEM regarding revisions needed to the SWMP.
-Revisions were made and accepted by ADEM in July of 2013 with no further comments.
+Revisions were made and accepted by ADEM in July, 2013, with no further comments.
+The enclosed plan has been updated and has been revised in a new format that is due by January, 2017.
+On August 19, 2016, The Alabama Department of Environmental Management's Stormwater Management Branch conducted an audit of the City of Decatur's MS4 Phase 2 program for compliance with NPDES Permit ALR040006.